 APADAZ has met the bioequivalence criteria for hydrocodone AUC and Cmax to other immediate-release hydrocodone combination products.
 Benzhydrocodone was not detectable in plasma after oral administration in clinical studies, indicating that exposure to benzhydrocodone was minimal and transient.
 Steady state with APADAZ is attained within 24 to 36 hours of dosing.
 The systemic exposure to hydrocodone from APADAZ increases linearly after administration of single and multiple doses of 2 tablets of APADAZ.

-In a comparative bioavailability study following oral administration of single dose under fasted conditions in 24 healthy subjects comaparing 6.67 mg/325 mg APADAZ to immediate-release tablet of 7.5 mg hydrocodone/325 mg acetaminophen, APADAZ met the bioequivalence criteria for hydrocodone Cmax and AUC; and met the bioequivalence criteria for acetaminophen AUC, with comaparble acetaminophen Cmax.
+In a comparative bioavailability study following oral administration of single dose under fasted conditions in 24 healthy subjects comparing 6.12 mg/325 mg APADAZ to immediate-release tablet of 7.5 mg hydrocodone/325 mg acetaminophen, APADAZ met the bioequivalence criteria for hydrocodone Cmax and AUC; and met the bioequivalence criteria for acetaminophen AUC, with comparable acetaminophen Cmax.

-In a study to assess the effect of food on the bioavailability and pharmacokinetics of APADAZ in 38 healthy subjects, compared to fasted condition, coadministration of APADAZ with a high-fat, high-calorie meal showed a slight decrease in the rate but no change in the extent of hydrocodone absorption; and no difference in rate and extent of acetaminophen absorption.
+In a study to assess the effect of food on the bioavailability and pharmacokinetics of APADAZ in 38 healthy subjects compared to fasted conditions, co-administration of APADAZ with a high-fat, high-calorie meal showed a slight decrease in the rate but no change in the extent of hydrocodone absorption; and no difference in rate and extent of acetaminophen absorption.
 The effect of a high-fat, high-calorie meal on pharmacokinetics is similar between APADAZ and immediate-release tablet of 7.5 mg hydrocodone/325 mg acetaminophen.
 APADAZ can be administered without regard to food.
-The PK parameters for hydrocodone and acetaminophen after oral administration of APADAZ tablet, 6.67 mg/325 mg under fasted and fed conditions are shown in Table 3 below.
+The PK parameters for hydrocodone and acetaminophen after oral administration of APADAZ tablet, 6.12 mg /325 mg under fasted and fed conditions are shownin Table 4 below.

-Table 2.
-PK parameters of hydrocodone and acetaminophen after oral administration ofAPADAZ tablet, 6.67 mg/325 mg under fasted and fed conditions.
+Table 4.
+PK parameters of hydrocodone and acetaminophen after oral administration ofAPADAZ tablet, 6.12 mg /325 mg under fasted and fed conditions.

 |Cmax (ng/mL)||16.04 ± 3.60 (40)||19.18 ± 4.84 (38)|